 Doing these simple posts can create a human connection between you and your consumers.

 Nearly everyone uses some form of social media, including your employees.
-This means they have friends and connections online, which can be friends, family, past colleagues, or even strangers that they share content with.
+This means they have friends and connections online, which can be friends, family, past colleagues, or even strangers that they share content.

 You should be encouraging your employees to share important information about the company with their friends and followers online.

 This information could be new employment opportunities at the company, exciting upcoming events that you are attending or hosting, or even just a good news story about a recent success.

 By using employees as brand promoters, you can spread the word about your business even further to new audiences.
 Furthermore, by doing this, your employees are showing that they are proud to represent your brand which can make your audience more trusting of your company.

 4. Be Relatable and Trendy